hoba87/pureBitcoin/README.md

 Build system
 ------------
-At first the code is developed using the IDE Code::Blocks.
+A C++11 compiler is required.
+At first the code is developed using the IDE Code::Blocks with gcc-4.8.1.
 Using autotools later is planned.

 Roadmap
 -------